 We find the risks of a waterfall methodology are too high for a whole project and are just not acceptable.
 As a service provider, we don’t want to take the blame for suggesting this.
 We prefer agile and to control costs and timeline by controlling what is built.
 Using “pure” agile is great for practice teams, and we are happy to accommodate this.
-However for teams that aren’t composed of experienced individuals creating software products, we don’t like the “pure” approach.
+However, for teams that aren’t composed of experienced individuals creating software products, we don’t like the “pure” approach.

-Here is where we find the happy medium!
+Here is where we find a happy medium!
 Taking from the Agile methodology, we like to split work into “sprints,” meaning we divide work into small time-boxed efforts.
-For example, a 2 week sprint would mean every 2 weeks we, you and our team, will decide on a scope (set of features), define each feature, then plan and execute the specific tasks required for each feature.
+For example, a 2-week sprint would mean every 2 weeks we, you and our team, will decide on a scope (set of features), define each feature, then plan and execute the specific tasks required for each feature.
 In pure agile, if the developers don’t get to something you just push it to the next sprint - no problem.
 Here is where we depart from pure agile and select exact features with a total fixed cost.
-This works because the enormity of the project is broken into a small, bite-sized, 2 week mini-projects.
+This works because the enormity of the project is broken into a small, bite-sized, 2-week mini-projects.
 The end result of each sprint is carefully defined.
 You know what you are going to get and for what cost.
 And if you need to change something, you can change it in the following sprint, which equates to minimal risk on the features or quality side of the equation.